 Who: People who are 60 years of age or older.

 Why: Each year, about one third of adults aged 65 years of age and older fall, and 20 to 30 percent of those who fall suffer moderate to severe injuries, such as bruises, hip fractures, and head traumas.
 Falls are the leading cause of injury deaths and the most common cause of nonfatal injuries among this population.
 By taking a Tai Chi class you improve your strength and balance, and helps prevent falls.
 Research has shown that practicing Tai Chi, a balance-prompting exercise, is a very effective way for older adults to reduce the risk of falling and to maintain their independence.

 PHS has trained instructors in Gage, Saline, Fillmore and Jefferson counties.
-To find out more about a class in your community contact Caitlin Moore at 402-826-3880.
+To find out more about a class in your community contact Jill Kuzelka at 402-826-3880.